Light-tight skipper-CCDs for X-ray detection in space: Summary

 Using monochromatic illumination, we evaluated the light transmission for wavelengths between 650 and 1000\,nm and found that the 50 and 100\,nm coatings block more than 99.6\% and 99.9\% of incident photons, respectively, in most of this range.
 The 20\,nm layer does not provide adequate suppression, transmitting 5$\sim$10\% of the incoming light across a broad spectral region.
 For wavelengths below 650 nm, photons are stopped by structures on the CCD surface, and the transmission cannot be assessed without a back-illuminated sensor.
 Nevertheless, the aluminum reflectiveness is quite uniform in the 300$\sim$650\,nm range, and similar results are expected.
 For wavelengths above $\sim$1000\,nm, the CCD becomes transparent as the photon energy approaches the silicon bandgap.

 The X-ray transmission measurements using a $^{55}$Fe source indicate that the aluminum layers did not introduce an apparent efficiency loss at 5.9 and 6.4\,keV.
 To validate these results, we implemented a Geant4 simulation of the CCD front structure, consisting of an aluminum shield and SiO$_2$, polysilicon, Si$_3$N$_4$, and silicon layers.
-We simulated X-rays isotropically impinging the CCD front, showing that the efficiency loss due to the aluminum shield is negligible for thicknesses below 100\,nm.
+We simulated X-rays isotropically impinging the CCD front, showing that the efficiency loss due to the aluminum shield is less than 10\% for thicknesses below 100\,nm and X-ray energies above 1\,keV.
 We estimated an X-ray detection efficiency at 3.5\,keV of about 60\% to 65\%, which is mainly determined by the surface structures and not the aluminum shield.

 To increase the sensitivity in this range, a thinned back-illuminated CCD is needed.
 We simulated this scenario in Geant4, conservatively assuming that photons interacting in the partial charge collection layer are lost.
 We showed that the detection efficiency at 3.5\,keV can be increased to 85$\sim$90\%.
-For energies above 0.5\,keV, the efficiency loss introduced by the aluminum shield is negligible.
+For energies above 1.0\,keV, the efficiency loss introduced by the aluminum shield is $<$10\%.
 However, at lower energies, especially below the silicon L-shell at 99-150\,eV, the aluminum shield significantly reduces the detection efficiency.
 The efficiency loss due to data selection, pile-up, or reconstruction is not considered in this work.

 In this work, we demonstrated that thin aluminum coatings provide an effective shield against optical photons, suppressing skipper-CCD backgrounds in X-ray detection and in space-based instruments.
 Future work may include optimized fabrication processes, tests of back-illuminated thinned sensors, alternative shield materials, and the integration of shields into CCD arrays for astronomical and particle-physics applications.